rajinder-yadav/tscli/README.md

 Emphasis is put into encouraging the use of best practices and the best tools.
 I expect things to evolve overtime and settle to something the general practitioner will be happy with.

 Currently the _TSCLI_ default project template is being used to solidify concepts and setup.

+## Project Types

+The following basic project type that can be created using TSCLI are:

+1. Default (TypeScript Node.js with static Web)
+1. TypeScript Node.js (Zero web)
+1. Puse JavaScript Node.js (ES6, Zero compile)

 ## Installing TSCLI